cloudflare/cloudflare-docs/content/pages/platform/functions/bindings.md

 ### Interact with your R2 buckets locally

-While developing locally, interact with an R2 bucket by adding `--r2 <BINDING_NAME>` to your run command.
+While developing locally, interact with an R2 bucket by adding `--r2=<BINDING_NAME>` to your run command.
 For example, if your bucket is bound to `BUCKET`, access this bucket in local dev by running `npx wrangler pages dev <OUTPUT_DIR> --r2=BUCKET`.
 Interact with this binding by using `context.env` (for example, `context.env.BUCKET`).

 ## D1 databases